Ferus Mustafov

-Ferus Mustafov, also known as King Ferus Mustafov (born December 20, 1950), is a Macedonian saxophonist of Romani descent.
-He is a multi-instrumentalist and is highly popular in his home country for his repertoire of Balkan folk and gypsy, or Rom, wedding music.
-He is also credited as one of the artists from the Balkan region to have made this type of music internationally popular.
+Ferus Mustafov (20 December 1950 – 22 May 2023), also known as King Ferus Mustafov, was a Macedonian saxophonist and clarinetist of a Romani descent.
+He was a multi-instrumentalist and was highly popular in his home country for his repertoire of Balkan folk and gypsy, or Rom, wedding music.
+He was also credited as one of the artists from the Balkan region to have made this type of music internationally popular.

 Biography

-Mustafov was born in Štip, Yugoslavia, into a Xoraxane family of musicians and is the son of Ilmi Jašarov who is credited with introducing the saxophone into the folk music of the area.
+Mustafov was born on 20 December 1950 in Štip, Yugoslavia, into a Xoraxane family of musicians.
+He was the son of Ilmi Jašarov, who is credited with introducing the saxophone into the folk music of the area.

 His professional career began at the age of seventeen whilst studying violin and clarinet at his local junior music academy.
 During this time he was invited to go on tour with a band led by Toma Črčev, the tour's success led him to abandon his academic learning to become a working musician.

 Following a year of military service, during which he established his reputation playing at evening dances, he moved to Sarajevo, Bosnia and Herzegovina, where he took a leading role in the explosion in popularity of folk music taking place there at the time.
 Later he became a director of musical programming in the Rom language for Radio Television in Skopje, Republic of Macedonia, and gained an international audience through his album releases on world music record labels such as Globe Style and Tropical.
+His music, which features "[fast] sax playing", has been acclaimed as "a fantastic symphony of joy".
+He died in the early morning of 22 May 2023, at the age of 72.